 On-going Updating – If you have information that you think might improve the accuracy please CONTACT us.
 Thanks!

-CLICK – On The Adjacent TimeLine Box For Further Information
+CLICK – On Each TimeLine Box Header For Further Information

 The annual CQ WORLD WIDE contest is the busiest radio contest.
 Taking part this year the Club was #1 on 21MHz in Scotland.

 To celebrate the GOLDEN ANNIVERSARY of Queen Elizabeth II (First in Scotland) accession to the throne in 1952, The Radio Communications Agency (RA) gave special dispensation for all UK Radio Amateurs & Club Stations (who wished) to temporarily change the prefix of their callsigns with G/MQ (UK Queen).
 WoSARS duly..Read More

 Over the years Scotland has seen the rapid growth in On-shore and Off-shore windfarms.
 HAGSHAW, located to just west of the village of Douglas, in South Lanarkshire, was one of the first of these major ‘farms’.
 WoSARS Club Members were given the opportunity to visit the facility in November 2001...Read More

 1990 Glasgow was named as the CULTURAL CAPITAL OF EUROPE.
 Considering it’s heavy industrial past, this was a great honour for the City, but it was no surprise to many Glaswegians, who were already aware of what it had to offer in the way of museums, galleries, architecture and indeed..Read More